 This exercise has also been deemed safe for people with low vision and those who are blind.

 Rowing burns serious calories without putting added stress on your joints.
-It allows you to control the movement and pace, and is a great exercise to turn to for active recovery.
+It allows you to control the movement and pace and is a great exercise for active recovery.

 It’s sometimes recommended as an exercise option for people with early stages of osteoarthritis.

-The same can’t be said for high-impact exercises, such as running or plyometrics.
+The same can’t be said for high impact exercises such as running and plyometrics.

 There’s a mind-body connection with rowing.

 While you might find the most calming benefits by rowing outside on the water, you can still achieve some level of this indoors.

 This comes from the smooth, gliding motion you can create on the ergometer and the repetitive movements that allow your mind to go on autopilot.